iamhriturajsaha/CONTACT-MANAGMENT-SYSTEM/README.md

 ## 📥 Data Storage

 - All contact data is stored in a JSON file named contacts.json.
 - It is created/updated automatically when you add or modify a contact.

 ## 🔒 Input Validation

-    - Phone Number: Must contain 7–15 digits, may start with +.
+- Phone Number - Must contain 7–15 digits, may start with +.
-    - Email: Must follow a valid email format like name@example.com.
+- Email - Must follow a valid email format like name@example.com.

 ## 🚀 Optional Future Enhancements

 - Delete contact feature
 - Sorting/filtering options
 - GUI version using Tkinter or PyQt